michaelpq/michaelpq.github.io/_posts/2015-04-04-postgres-9-5-feature-highlight-pgctl-default-mode.markdown

 ---

-This week, I wanted to share something that may impact many users of Postgres, with this commit changing a behavior that had for a long time the same default:
+This week, I wanted to share something that may impact many users of Postgres, with this commit changing a behavior in a binary utility that had for a long time been the same default:

     commit: 0badb069bc9f590dbc1306ccbd51e99ed81f228c
     author: Bruce Momjian <bruce@momjian.us>